JmcRobbie/eufs_sim/README.md

 `catkin build`

+*The vast majority of this repository is not my work and has been developed by the very talented team at Edinburgh University Formula Student.
+Do not cite me as the author of this package.*

-ROS/Gazebo simulation packages for driverless FSAE vehicles.
+## ROS/Gazebo simulation packages for driverless FSAE vehicles.

 ![simulation](https://eufs.eusa.ed.ac.uk/wp-content/uploads/2018/05/eufsa-sim.jpg)